 Empty and unfurnished

 From 1 April 2013 both of the above exemptions have been replaced with a local discount.
-Please refer to Council Tax discounts.

 Council Tax payer deceased

 An unoccupied property is exempt if the person who was liable to council tax has died, the property has remained unoccupied since the date of death and probate has not been granted.
-The exemption continues for six months after the grant of probate or the letters of administration
+The exemption continues for six months after the grant of probate or the letters of administration.

 Occupation prohibited by law